Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer: Classical approaches

 Starting from an initial set of configurations $B^0$, at each iteration new configurations connected by non-zero Hamiltonian matrix elements are added to the pool of considered configurations.
 The size of the configuration pool is kept under control by selecting only those that are expected to have the most relevant contributions to the ground state according to some heuristic \textit{selection criterion}.

 We break down selection criteria into two broad classes.
 The first class relies on performing a subspace diagonalization at each iteration, and is commonly referred to as Selected Configuration Interaction (SCI) algorithms in the electronic structure literature~\cite{holmes2016heat_SCI, zhang2025TrimCI_SCI, holmes2016efficient_SCI, tubman2016deterministic_SCI, sharma2017semistochastic_SCI, Huron_1973_CIPSI}.
-A typical selection criterion in this class involves ranking or thresholding the new proposed configurations according to a cost function of the form
+A typical selection criterion in this class involves ranking or thresholding the new proposed configurations according to a cost function of the form given in \eqref{eq:perturbative_cf}, which we reproduce here for convenience:

 where $x$ is the new proposed configuration, and $|\psi_\mathrm{prev}\rangle,E_\mathrm{prev}$ are the approximate ground state and energy from the previous iteration.
-Eq.~\eqref{eq:perturbative_cf} is the amplitude of $|x\rangle$ predicted by first-order perturbation theory.
+Eq.~\eqref{eq:perturbative_cf_app} is the amplitude of $|x\rangle$ predicted by first-order perturbation theory.
 The SCI heuristics that we consider in this category are CIPSI~\cite{Huron_1973_CIPSI}, HCI~\cite{holmes2016heat_SCI, sharma2017semistochastic_SCI, holmes2016efficient_SCI}, ASCI~\cite{tubman2016deterministic_SCI}, and TrimCI~\cite{zhang2025TrimCI_SCI}.
 Detailed descriptions and pseudocode are given in \Cref{ssapp:diagonalization_based}.
 Within the SCI methods, there are two broad categories: those that select subspaces based on a selection function threshold (like CIPSI and HCI), and those which put a cap on the number of configurations accepted at each iteration (like ASCI and TrimCI).
 The latter require an additional truncation of configurations from the diagonalization pool before the Hamiltonian application for the production of a new set of configurations.
 This distinction is important because both CIPSI and HCI grow the diagonalization subspaces as the iterations progress, while for ASCI and TrimCI, the diagonalization subspace size is fixed.

 The second class of sparse iterative solvers does not rely on performing subspace diagonalizations at each iteration to evaluate the selection criterion.
 We consider three solvers in this class, two of which were specifically designed to target the Hamiltonian construction we present in \Cref{sec:construction}.
 The first, which was presented in~\cite{yuan2013truncated}, is a \emph{truncated power method} (TPM).
 The approach is to iterate from an initial reference vector by alternating multiplication by $H$ and truncation to the $k$ most significant entries, for some fixed cutoff $k$; see \Cref{app:tpower} for details.
 The energy estimate is given as the expectation value of the final vector of the iteration.
 We can however extend this to our sparse iterative solver framework by instead taking the support of the final vector (which has size at most $k$) as our basis $B$ for projection and diagonalization: since the final vector is included in the span of this $B$, the error of this modified method will be no larger than the error of the original expectation value method.